 - New collection systems not serving existing homes and businesses unless the new collection system serves an infill project within an existing service area. - b.
-All land, easements, and rights of way, not used for sludge disposal or not an integral part of the treatment process; - c.
-Honoraria; - d.
-Private laterals for collection systems beyond the public right-of-way and any in-building facilities; - e.
-Engineering costs included as part of the construction bid for other than design-build projects; - f.
-Decorative items (art work, sculptures, reflective ponds, fountains, etc.);
+Honoraria; - c.
+Private laterals for collection systems beyond the public right-of-way and any in-building facilities; - d.
+Engineering costs included as part of the construction bid for other than design-build projects; - e.
+Decorative items (art work, sculptures, reflective ponds, fountains.); - f.
+Non-wastewater solids handling facilities that perform pasteurization, co-generation, conditioning, heat drying, thermal reduction, and facilities for packaging or distributing biosolids; - g.
+Operation and maintenance costs and extended warranties for equipment and act of God, flood, and earthquake insurance costs; - h.
+Motor vehicles used for employee transportation or for the transportation of materials generated or consumed by the treatment plant; - i.
+All other items not included in the construction contract except allowances; and

-- g.
-Non-wastewater solids handling facilities that perform pasteurization, co-generation, conditioning, heat drying, thermal reduction, and facilities for packaging or distributing biosolids; - h.
-Operation and maintenance costs and extended warranties for equipment and act of God, flood, and earthquake insurance costs; - Motor vehicles used for employee transportation or for the transportation of materials generated or consumed by the treatment plant; - j.
-All other items not included in the construction contract except allowances; and - k.
-Replacement of facilities previously funded by Clean Water grants or CWSRF financing except under one of the following circumstances: - Where upgrading treatment systems or technology is necessary to achieve the Regional Water Board-mandated level of treatment and the replacement of previously funded facilities is necessary to achieve the mandated enhanced level of treatment; - ii.
-Where the facility or portion of the facility can no longer provide reliable service because it has reached the end of its useful life: - iii.
+- j.
+Replacement of facilities previously funded by Clean Water grants or CWSRF financing except under one of the following circumstances: - i.
+Where upgrading treatment systems or technology is necessary to achieve the Regional Water Board-mandated level of treatment and the replacement of previously funded facilities is necessary to achieve the mandated enhanced level of treatment; - ii.
+Where the facility or portion of the facility can no longer provide reliable service because it has reached the end of its useful life; - iii.
 Where replacement of equipment reduces the effects of climate change, such as greater energy efficiency, or provides for more dependable or cost effective operation of the facility; or - iv.
 Where a proposed water recycling project: - (A) Meets the definition of an eligible water recycling project pursuant to current WRFP Guidelines per Appendix D; - (B) Uses recycled water to replace a bona fide current or proposed beneficial consumptive use of fresh water; and - (C) Necessitates the replacement of previously funded facilities to install the recycling project.